-In Louisiana, the Department of Wildlife and Fisheries (LDWF) was charged with completing the state WAP.
+In Louisiana, the Department of Wildlife and Fisheries (LDWF) was charged with completing the WAP.
 Development of the WAP was coordinated with other state agencies, federal agencies, conservation groups, universities, industry, and the general public.
-LDWF's goal was to develop a strategy which reflected the knowledge and expertise of stakeholders throughout the state who understood the threats facing the diverse fish and wildlife species of Louisiana.
+The goal of LDWF was to develop a strategy which reflected the knowledge and expertise of stakeholders throughout the state who understood the threats facing the diverse fish and wildlife species of Louisiana.

-The 2005 Louisiana WAP identifies 240 species of concern, and details threats to these species, as well as strategies for conserving them.
-Additionally, the WAP provides detailed information on 38 terrestrial habitats, 12 aquatic basins, and 5 marine habitats that are critical to the conservation of the species of concern identified in the WAP.
-Threats to each of these habitats are discussed, and conservation strategies are presented
+The 2005 Louisiana WAP identified 240 species of concern, and detailed threats to these species, as well as strategies for conserving them.
+Additionally, the WAP provided detailed information on 38 terrestrial habitats, 12 aquatic basins, and 5 marine habitats that are critical to the conservation of the species of concern identified in the WAP.
+Threats to each of these habitats were discussed, and conservation strategies were presented.

-To learn more about the draft 2015 Louisiana WAP and to download PDFs of the document chapters, please see the links below.
-If you would like more information about the Louisiana WAP revision that is currently underway, please contact SWG Coordinator Sam Holcomb (email@example.com ).
+To learn more about the draft revised Louisiana Wildlife Action Plan and to download PDFs of the chapters, please see the links below.
+If you would like more information about the Louisiana WAP, please contact SWG Coordinator Sam Holcomb (email@example.com ).

 Draft 2015 Louisiana Wildlife Action Plan